EchterAlsFake/EPorner_API/README.md

 EPorner API is an API for EPorner, which allows you to fetch information from videos using the official V2 API.

 # Disclaimer
-> Some modules of this API are in violence to the ToS from Eporner.com
+> Some modules of this API are in violation of the ToS of Eporner.com

 > See Documentation for details about this!

+> [!IMPORTANT]
-Copyright Information: I have no intention of stealing copyright protected content or slowing down a website.
+> Copyright Information: I have no intention of stealing copyright protected content or slowing down
+> a website.
 Contact me at my E-Mail, and I'll take this Repository immediately offline.
+(EchterAlsFake@proton.me)

 # Features
 > Webmasters API